 Perfect spot for pic!

-Balat is the artsy old Jewish quarter of Istanbul, which is a pocket of color and street art in the busy city.
+Balat is the artsy old Jewish quarter area of Istanbul, which is a pocket of color and street art in the busy city.

 Visit to stroll the interesting boutiques, exhibits, and art shops before stopping for a drink under the shade of an umbrella along the cobblestone streets.
 There are some pretty cool Istanbul Airbnbs around this area if you choose to stay here!